Herbeon/kritatime/README.md

 # ...
 I don't know how to make this work oopsie
-(I also don't know how to use github)
+(I also don't know how to use github I'm sorry if there are rules about forking and stuff I am just trying to make changes without affecting the actual repo)

 the difference between some things being named kritatime and some krita-wakatime ToT